curveresearch/curvesim/README.md

 Portions of the codebase are authorized derivatives of code owned by Curve.fi (Swiss Stake GmbH).
 These are the vyper snippets used for testing (`test/fixtures/curve`) and the python code derived from them (`curvesim/pool/stableswap` and `curvesim/pool/cryptoswap`); there are copyright notices placed appropriately.
 The rest of the codebase has an MIT license.

 ## Basic Use: Autosim
 The autosim() function simulates existing Curve pools with a range of A and/or fee parameters.
-The function fetches pool properties (e.g., current pool size) and 2 months of price/volume data, runs multiple simulations in parallel, and saves results plots to the "results" directory.
+The function fetches pool properties (e.g., current pool size) and 2 months of price/volume data, runs multiple simulations in parallel, and returns a results object that can be introspected or generate charts.

 Curve pools from any chain supported by the [Convex Community Subgraphs](https://thegraph.com/hosted-service/subgraph/convex-community/volume-mainnet) can be simulated directly by inputting the pool's address or symbol.
 For factory pools, the pool and LP token use the same symbol.
 For earlier pools, we use the LP token symbol.